 Few negative reviews are okay – you can take it as a learning experience.

 How about when your business flooded with negative reviews?

 It’s the time to get serious unless you’ve made some blunder mistake in public recently.
-If not then it could be possible someone is trying post fake reviews against your site.
+If not then it could be possible someone is trying to post fake reviews against your site.

 If you don’t act fast, you might damage your online reputation badly.

 To save your online reputation, you should keep an eye on your Google My Business listing as well as other platforms using social media monitoring software.